Scorcherfjk/Scorcherfjk/README.md

 - 💬 Ask me about web technologies and machine learning.
 - 📫 How to reach me: [@fjdfreitas](https://twitter.com/fjdfreitas)

-- 🤖 I've learned how to use Watson Assistant.
-- 🤖 I've learned how to integrate my Virtual Assitant to Facebook and Whatsapp.

 ## Projects

 Some project I've deployed.